ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 Here you will find a tutorial to perform a complete analysis for HTG Edge results and RNAseq with HTGAnalyzer.

-Having the results of HTG Edge Reveal or RNAseq, this package will help you perform Quality Control, Differential Expression Analysis (DEA), Gene Set Enrichment Analysis (GSEA), Tumor Microenvironment Analysis (TM), and Survival Analysis.
+Having the results of HTG Edge Reveal or RNAseq, this package will help you perform Quality Control, Differential Expression Analysis (DEA), Gene Set Enrichment Analysis (GSEA), Tumor Microenvironment Analysis (TME), and Survival Analysis.

 # 1. INSTALATION:
 To use this R package you have to perform the following code.